Surcharge on income tax and marginal relief - current rates

 Partnership firms, Limited Liability Partnerships (LLPs), and local authorities in India are also subject to a surcharge on income tax when their taxable income exceeds ₹1 crore in a financial year.
 Unlike individuals and companies, the surcharge rate for these entities is fixed at 12% of the total income tax payable.

-For instance, if a partnership firm’s taxable income exceeds ₹1 crore and has a tax liability of ₹10 lakh, a 12% surcharge applies.
-This means an additional ₹1.2 lakh (12% of ₹10 lakh) is added to the firm’s tax liability.
+For instance, if a partnership firm's taxable income exceeds ₹1 crore and has a tax liability of ₹30 lakh (based on the standard 30% tax rate), a 12% surcharge applies.
+This means an additional ₹3.6 lakh (12% of ₹30 lakh) is added to the firm's tax liability before the application of the 4% Health and Education Cess.

 How is the surcharge calculated?